Claudiu Bumba: Hapoel Tel Aviv

 On 19 June 2015, Bumba transferred to Israeli Premier League team Hapoel Tel Aviv in a move worth €650,000.
 He signed a four-year contract and was assigned the number 7 shirt.
 His debut was recorded on 1 August, starting in a 1–3 derby loss to Maccabi Tel Aviv in the Toto Cup.

 Bumba featured in 31 games and scored two goals in all competitions during his first campaign in Israel, as Hapoel finished ninth overall in the national league.
 In the winter of 2017, he chose to leave the club because of unpaid wages.

-Dinamo București / Concordia Chiajna
+Dinamo București and Concordia Chiajna

 In February 2017, after a move to CFR Cluj fell through, Bumba returned to Romania by signing a two-and-a-half-year contract with Dinamo București as a free agent.
 He scored his first goal for "the Red Dogs" on 10 April, in a 2–1 league win against Astra Giurgiu.

 Bumba won his first major trophy on 20 May 2017, following Dinamo's 2–0 defeat of ACS Poli Timișoara in the Cupa Ligii final, despite not making any appearances in the competition throughout the season.
 On 24 August, the club announced the termination of Bumba's contract on a mutual agreement, and one month later he moved to Concordia Chiajna.

 On 27 September 2017, less than a week after joining Chiajna, he made his debut and netted in a 3–2 Liga I win over his previous club Dinamo București.